hheitor/apiProtectionLab00/README.md

-  # Task 4 - Deploy F5 Adv WAF from Azure Cloudshell & configure it declaratively
+  # Task 4 - Deploy F5 Adv WAF from Azure Cloudshell & configure it using GUI

 1. Create an PAYG instance of 25Mb Advanced WAF by fisrt getting its URN: